Counterfactual thinking: Functional theory

 The functional theory looks at how counterfactual thinking and its cognitive processes benefit people.
 Counterfactuals serve a preparative function, and help people avoid past blunders.
 Counterfactual thinking also serves the affective function to make a person feel better.
-By comparing one's present outcome to a less desirable outcome, the person may feel better about the current situation (1995).
+By comparing one's present outcome to a less desirable outcome, the person may feel better about the current situation.
 For example, a disappointed runner who did not win a race may feel better by saying, "At least I did not come in last."

 Although counterfactual thinking is largely adaptive in its functionality, there are exceptions.
 For individuals experiencing severe depressive symptoms, perceptions of control are diminished by negative self-perceptions and low self-efficacy.
 As a result, motivation for self-improvement is weakened.
 Even when depressed individuals focus on controllable events, their counterfactuals are less reasonable and feasible.
 Epstude and Roese (2008) propose that excessive counterfactual thoughts can lead people to worry more about their problems and increase distress.
 When individuals are heavily focused on improving outcomes, they will be more likely to engage in maladaptive counterfactual thinking.
 Other behavior such as procrastination may lead to less effective counterfactual thinking.
 Procrastinators show a tendency to produce more downward counterfactuals than upward counterfactuals.
 As a result, they tend to become complacent and lack motivation for change.
 Perfectionists are another group for whom counterfactual thinking may not be functional.

 Rational counterfactuals

 Tshilidzi Marwala introduced rational counterfactual which is a counterfactual that, given the factual, maximizes the attainment of the desired consequent.
-For an example, suppose we have a factual statement: She forgot to set her alarm, and consequently, was late.
-Its counterfactual would be: if she had set the alarm, she would have been on time.
+For an example, suppose a factual statement: She forgot to set her alarm, and consequently, was late.
+Its counterfactual would be: If she had set the alarm, she would have been on time.
 The theory of rational counterfactuals identifies the antecedent that gives the desired consequent necessary for rational decision making.
-For example, suppose there is an explosion in some chemical plant.
+For example, suppose there is an explosion in a chemical plant.
 The rational counterfactual will be what should have been the situation to ensure that the possibility of an explosion is minimized.